Your guide to writing an airtight website RFP

 Looking for digital partners.

 Your shiny RFP is all ready to go.
 Now what?
 How do you get it in front of suitable agencies?
-There’s two approaches that you can take.
+There are two approaches that you can take.

 Make your RFP findable.